 The American Society of Human Genetics invites trainee members (defined as undergraduate students and individuals completing various levels of post-baccalaureate training in human genetics or allied fields) to contribute to the Society's leadership by serving on ASHG committees or the ASHG Board of Directors.
-Trainees in these positions are expected to be full, engaged committee/board members and to fully embrace the responsibilities of their position.
+Trainees in these positions are expected to be full, engaged committee/Board members and to fully embrace the responsibilities of their position.
 Please see the descriptions of responsibilities below, and consider reaching out to current trainee leaders to find out more.

 Terms for all positions are three years.
 As with all committee/board members, you may hold only one position at a time.

 Please note, top candidates for the Board will be subject to direct vote by the general membership during the regular 2020 Board elections (August 2020).

 The Board of Directors, which currently has 14 members and one trainee member, formulates policies of the Society; elects the Secretary and Treasurer; appoints the Executive Vice President and Journal Editor; fills such vacancies among the officers and directors as may occur between elections; has charge of funds and endowments of the Society; authorizes expenditures; delegates signature authority; and conducts such other business as may be desirable.

 The Awards Committee is responsible for selecting the recipients of awards of the Society as approved by the Board of Directors, including the Curt Stern Award, William Allan Award, Award for Excellence in Human Genetics Education, and Charles J. Epstein Trainee Awards for Excellence in Human Genetics Research.
 The committee currently has five members.

 The Communications Committee is responsible for providing recommendations on, and assisting with the implementation of, communication and public relations efforts related to ASHG programs.
 Members reflect a diverse cross-section of ASHG members, including research scientists, clinicians, genetic counselors, and science communication professionals.
 This committee currently has ten regular members and one trainee member.